kaarelmand/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-Kaarel Mänd is an Earth science PhD candidate at University of Alberta under the supervision of [Dr. Kurt O. Konhauser](https://www.konhauser.com/), [Dr. Aivo Lepland](https://cage.uit.no/employee/aivo-lepland/), and [Dr. Kalle Kirsimäe](https://www.etis.ee/Portal/Persons/Display/15b123a0-41f4-48ff-b6c6-b06f928020a4?lang=ENG).
+Kaarel Mänd is an Earth science PhD candidate at the University of Alberta under the supervision of [Dr. Kurt O. Konhauser](https://www.konhauser.com/), [Dr. Aivo Lepland](https://cage.uit.no/employee/aivo-lepland/), and [Dr. Kalle Kirsimäe](https://www.etis.ee/Portal/Persons/Display/15b123a0-41f4-48ff-b6c6-b06f928020a4?lang=ENG).
 He focuses on changes in rock weathering and nutrient cycling that affected Earth's oceans, atmosphere, and biosphere in the Precambrian eons.
 For this purpose, he utilizes a variety of trace metal-based paleoenvironmental proxies preserved in ancient sedimentary rocks.